Vikri18/Vikri18/README.md

 - 👋 Hi, I’m @Vikri18
-- 👀 I’m interested in Sofware and Mobile Programing
+- 👀 I’m interested in Sofware, Mobile Programing, Robotics and IOT
-- 🌱 I’m currently learning java, kotlin
 - 📫 How to reach me ig:@vikrifrediansyah

 <!---